yatesco/seafile-docs/config/seahub_settings_py.md

 # Seahub Settings

+Note: You can also modify most of the config items via web interface.The config items are saved in database table (seahub-dab/constance_config).
+They have a higher priority over the items in config files.

 ##  Sending Email Notifications on Seahub

 A few features work better if it can send email notifications, such as notifying users about new messages.